 P/E Ratio – is the price to earnings ratio.

 Spread – is the difference between the ask and the bid

 Volume – is the amount of stock that was traded

-Yield – is the percentage of the dividend by the stock price
+Yield – is the percentage of the price of the dividend divided by the stock price

 Be sure and follow me on your favorite social media platform:

 @MoreDividends on Twitter